RomarioSales/cgMLST-Pseudomonas-aeruginosa/README.md

 # 10 list
 head -n 1 cgMLST.tsv > Genes_100%_Core_120.txt
 ```
-This list needs to be transposed so that each core gene name is reported in a single line:
+This list needs to be transposed so that each core genes name is reported in a single line:

 ## Command: